toolstack/cyan-backup/readme.txt

 * None at this time.

 == Changelog ==
+= 1.6.6 =
+* Added: Option to force SSL connections for AJAX backups.

 = 1.6.5 =
 * Fixed: Bug with new recursive remove function on the option page.